apache/rocketmq/docs/en/Configuration_System.md

 - **vm.max_map_count**, limits the maximum number of memory map areas a process may have.
-RocketMQ will use mmap to load CommitLog and ConsumeQueue, so a bigger value is recommended.
+RocketMQ will use mmap to load CommitLog and ConsumeQueue, so set a bigger value for this parameter is recommended.

-- **vm.swappiness**, defines how aggressive the kernel will swap memory pages.
+- **vm.swappiness**, define how aggressive the kernel will swap memory pages.
 Higher values will increase agressiveness, lower values decrease the amount of swap.
 10 is recommended for this value to avoid swap latency.